This is the gear list we send in our Acceptance Packet, these are the bare essentials we ask our members to have when going on hitch.

 Heat tolerant: If pursuing a career in fire this might be something to consider to avoid buying another pair down the road.

 Good brands: Cabela’s, Carhartt, Carolina, CAT, Chippewa, Danner, Georgia, Irish Setter, Keen, Muck, Nicks, Redwing, Rocky, Timberland, Whites, and Wolverine

-Women: It can sometimes be challenging to find a well fitting, solid work boot for women.
-Carolina, Justin, Red Wing, Chippewa, and Carhartt and Timberland have some models that work well and aren’t too expensive.
+Women Sizing: It can be challenging to find a well fitting, solid work boot in women’s sizes.
+Carolina, Justin, Red Wing, Chippewa, Carhartt and Timberland have some models that work well and aren’t too expensive.